This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Schedule and Frequency

-- Babies feast on pinky mice every 5-7 days.
+- Hatchlings: Pinky mice every 5-7 days.

-Feeding in the Enclosure Vs Outside
+Feeding in The Enclosure Vs Outside

-Feeding Inside | Feeding Outside |
+Factor | In-Enclosure Feeding | Outside Enclosure Feeding |

 Prey Size and Selection